gsudre/lab_notes/166-explaning_results.md

 gene lists.

-Similarly to what I did for the PRS analysis, I ran ORA for different nominal p-value cut-offs (imp*.pnc).
+Similarly to what I did for the PRS analysis, I ran ORA for different nominal p-value cut-offs (imp*.png).
 I also listed the 27 genes at the most significant cut-off for ACC (acc_top_genes.png).
-And I also ran the ORA splitting between up and down-regulated genes (all*upDown*csv).
+And I also ran the ORA splitting between up and down-regulated genes (ABCD_*overlaps.csv).

-I also ran GSEA for the ABCd results (enrichment*txt) using the GO sets and our own sets, but there was nothing significant.
+I also ran GSEA for the ABCD results (enrichment*txt) using the GO sets and our own sets, but there was nothing significant.

 ## SPredXcan